-In 2021, the company's revenue mainly came from Machinery and system for liquid business segment representing 36% of total revenue.
-Ice machine and system and Machinery for industrial refrigeration system business segment both generated 30% of total revenue, Central management and others accounted for 4% of total revenue.
+In 2022, the company's revenue mainly came from Machinery and system for liquid business segment representing 38% of total revenue.
+Ice machine and system and Machinery for industrial refrigeration system business segment both generated 26% and 32% respectively, Central management and others accounted for 4% of total revenue.
 The analysis for growth of each business segments are as follows: